-190.10 ANSWERING DEPARTMENT TELEPHONES An employee answering a public Department telephone (usually those connected to the City Centrex System) shall state the following:
+190.10 ANSWERING DEPARTMENT TELEPHONES An employee answering a public Department telephone (usually those connected to the City Centrex System) will state the following:

 When answering other Department telephones (outside, private or non-Centrex), the employee may answer by giving the number of the telephone only.
-However, a commanding officer may authorize some other response for non-public telephones, which are used for undercover operations.
+However, an Area/division commanding officer (CO)may authorize some other response for non-public telephones, which are used for undercover operations.

-To ensure continuous and quality service to the hearing-impaired community, Area commanding officers shall:
+To ensure continuous and quality service to the hearing-impaired community, Area commanding officers will:

 COMMUNICATIONS DIVISION'S RESPONSIBILITIES.
-Personnel assigned to CD shall adhere to the following procedure when receiving a TDD call forwarded from an Area/divisional TDD telephone system.
-Upon receipt of a TDD call, CD personnel shall determine the nature of the call.
+Personnel assigned to CD will adhere to the following procedure when receiving a call for service from an member of the hearing-impaired community.
+Upon receipt of a call, CD personnel will determine the nature of the call.
 The majority of calls will fall within the following categories:

-In all cases in which CD personnel respond to a TDD call which requires follow-up action by a Department employee (e.g., radio call, police report, etc.), an incident number shall be generated.
+In all cases in which CD personnel respond to a call for service from a member of the hearing-impaired community, which requires follow-up action by a Department employee (e.g., radio call, police report, etc.), an incident number must be generated.
 An incident number is not required if no further action is required, such as requests for general information.

-After determining the nature of the call, CD personnel shall take the following appropriate action:
+After determining the nature of the call, CD personnel will take the following appropriate action:

-· Emergency and non-emergency calls for service from TDD callers shall be handled in the same manner as any other call for service and a radio car will be dispatched to the location.
-Specific comments shall be included in the incident log that the reporting party utilized a TDD device to contact police;
+· Emergency and non-emergency calls for service from hearing-impaired callers will be handled in the same manner as any other call for service and a radio car will be dispatched to the location.
+Specific comments must be included in the incident log that the reporting party is hearing-impaired;

 · General information questions should be answered by the EBO, whenever possible.
-When questions are more appropriately directed to the Area/division, the EBO shall notify the watch commander/supervisor at the concerned Area/division, and include the notification information in the comments of the incident log, prior to closing out the incident; and,
+When questions are more appropriately directed to the Area/division, the EBO will notify the watch commander and/or a supervisor at the concerned Area/division, and include the notification information in the comments of the incident log, prior to closing out the incident; and,

-· For telephonic reports or calls requiring a response from Area/division personnel, the EBO shall notify the watch commander/supervisor at the concerned Area/division, and include the notification information in the comments of the call prior to closing out the incident.
+· For telephonic reports or calls requiring a response from Area/division personnel, the EBO will notify the watch commander and/or a supervisor at the concerned Area/division, and include the notification information in the comments of the call prior to closing out the incident.

 WATCH COMMANDER'S RESPONSIBILITIES.
-All personnel assigned as Area/divisional watch commanders shall adhere to the following procedures when receiving a call from CD regarding a TDD call assigned to them:
+All personnel assigned as Area/divisional watch commanders must adhere to the following procedures when receiving notification from CD regarding a call from a hearing-impaired caller assigned to them: